 4. Do you have a minimum SAT test score?

-Although your GPA, SAT or ACT scores are important to admission, an excellent portfolio can often outweigh a low GPA or test score.
-All of the above are considered in the evaluation of an applicant to ensure that we admit students that will be successful at Pratt .
-Although the average GPA is 3.6, students below this as well as above are accepted and do well at Pratt.
-In the end, the decision to admit an applicant is based on the perceived fit between him/her and Pratt.
+Pratt is test-optional for US citizens and permanent residents whose first language is English.
+Applicants are welcome to submit test scores if they would like, however.
+If applicants submit scores, they are considered in the admissions process.
+Although all application materials are important to admission, an excellent portfolio can often outweigh a low GPA or test score.
+All of the above are considered in the evaluation of an applicant to ensure that we admit students that will be successful at Pratt.
+Although the average GPA is 3.8, students below this as well as above are accepted and do well at Pratt.
+In the end, the decision to admit an applicant is based on the perceived fit between them and Pratt.
 A strong essay can also help to mitigate lower scores.
-Although the average SAT score is 1180 (higher for architecture and writing), students are taken with higher and lower scores.
 You may view a description of the freshman profile.
 Admissions Requirements.

-One of the intangible things we look at as well is the student's commitment to the field he/she is choosing.
-The student who draws or writes on his own, keeps a journal or sketch book, attends a class outside of school, and generally considers art or writing an important part of his/her life is more than likely someone who will do well at Pratt.
+One of the intangible things we look at as well is the student's commitment to the field they are choosing.
+The student who draws or writes on their own, keeps a journal or sketch book, attends a class outside of school, and generally considers art or writing an important part of their life is more than likely someone who will do well at Pratt.
 Equally, the student who has a passion for art or writing or architecture and shows potential but has not had the advantage of preparation in school or out will also likely do well at Pratt.

 Pratt is different from high school where you took classes you may not have been interested in.
 Students have described the experience of walking onto campus and "feeling they belonged in this community of artists, designers, and writers."
 As one student put it, "I come to class to have fun."